Research HelpBooth Library offers tours, classes and research guides to promote information literacy in the EIU community.

 - Course Support Services for EIU Faculty

 1. Choose a topic in which you have an interest.
 Remember that if your topic is too recent or too narrow in scope you may have difficulty finding information on it.
 If your topic is too broad you will retrieve a lot of information about various aspects of the topic and it will be difficult to choose related articles.
 In this case you will need to narrow the focus of your topic.

 2. Gather background information about your topic.
 General or specialized encyclopedias are useful for getting basic information.
 General encyclopedias can be found in reference reading room, just to the north of the Reference Desk.
 Specialized encyclopedias are located throughout the Reference collection.
 Find them by searching the Online Catalog.
 You can use "Quick Limits" to limit your search to items in the Reference collection.
-You may also be able to gather background information using Web resources.
+You may also be able to gather background information using electronic reference resources.